wasimaftab/challenge/README.md

 3. A common problem with shared filesystems is a disk quota overflow.
 This can be due to 1) a large combined size on disk or 2) too many files present on disk.
 We would like to help users who encounter this problem to locate the problematic files/directories.
 Write a command to sort all subdirectories of level `n` (`n` determined by the user) by their human-readable size.
 Write another command to sort all subdirectories of level `n` according to the number of files they contain.
 4. A user wants to install an `R` package and gets the following [error log](data/error.log).
 What is likely to cause the error and how can they solve it?
+   <p><b>Ans:</b> The error log contains the following error several times:</p>

+    ```
+    cc1plus: error: unrecognised command line option ‘-std=c++11’
+    ```
+    This points to an incompatible g++ compiler, perhaps an older one which does not recognize the  `-std=c++11` flag.
+Also, towards the end the error like `/bin/sh: nc-config: command not found` suggests that some of the development package is missing or not in the PATH.
+So, the user needs to check these points, and fixing them might solve the issue.
-5. A user is running commands like this one `cat file1 <(cut -d " " -f 1-15,17,18 file2) > file3`.
+6. A user is running commands like this one `cat file1 <(cut -d " " -f 1-15,17,18 file2) > file3`.
 What does this command do?
 It runs fine on the command line, but then the user includes it into a file with other commands, saves it and runs `chmod +x` on it.
 However, that line of code throws the following error : `syntax error near unexpected token '('`.
 What has the user forgotten?
-6. A collaborator has sent you [this script](data/EasyQCWrapper.sh).
+7. A collaborator has sent you [this script](data/EasyQCWrapper.sh).
 It is a wrapper for a bioinformatics software called `EasyQC`.
 Running it, you get the following error:

     ```bash
     ./test.EasyQC-START.R: line 6: syntax error near unexpected token 'EasyQC'